Palazzo Pubblico: Frescoes

 Nearly every major room in the palace contains frescoes.
 These were unusual for the time in that they were commissioned by the governing body of the city, rather than by the Church or by a religious fraternity.
 They are also unusual in that many of them depict secular subjects instead of the religious subjects which are overwhelmingly typical of Italian art of this era.
+Although these frescoes are secular in origin and overall theme, the ideas are expressed within a religious framework: scriptural verses are quoted on the frescoes.

 The most famous of the secular frescoes are three panels in the series on government in the Hall of the Nine (also known as Sala della Pace) by Ambrogio Lorenzetti.

 These frescoes are collectively known as The Allegory of Good and Bad Government.

 The Allegory of Good Government depicts the personification of Justice as a woman.
 She gestures to the scales of balance, held by the personification of Wisdom floating over her throne.
 On the viewer's left, a convicted criminal is beheaded; on the right, figures receive the rewards of justice.
 At Justice's feet, the personification of Virtue, also, unusually for the time, portrayed as a female figure, passes virtue among 24 faithfully rendered and recognizable images of prominent male citizens of Siena.
 The men face towards the largest figure in the image, a judge located in the center right.
 The judge is surrounded by additional personifications including Peace, who is represented as a fashionable, white-clad contemporary female figure with elaborate blonde hair.
+Concordia joins the cords of peace and welfare that she receives from Justice and gives it to the citizens, who pull this rope together to bind the wrist of Sovereignty.
+Each personified virtue is titled in its place, so there is no doubt about what each figure represents.
+The meaning of this fresco is clear: good government will make the people prosper.

 The allegory carries a strong social message of the value of the stable republican government of Siena.
 It combines elements of secular life with references to the importance of religion: Justice resembles Mary, Queen of Heaven, the patron saint of Siena, on a throne; the Judge reflects the tradition in the Christian Last Judgment to have God or Christ judging the saved on the left and the damned on the right.
 While classified as medieval or proto (pre)-renaissance art, these paintings show a transition from earlier religious art.